 The Simonyi Professor of the Public Understanding of Science at Oxford University, Marcus is a natural communicator with a rare talent for making complex ideas understandable.
 Enthusiastic and engaging, he is especially passionate when it comes to popularising maths - showing how it affects every aspect of our lives and has done for centuries.
+He has covered the maths of the internet, forecasting, engineering and art, and has examined the patterns and codes that underpin everything.
+Amongst his books are How to Count to Infinity and What We Cannot Know, whilst The Creativity Code examines the potential for AI in the creative sphere.
+Marcus explores whether technology will be able to crack the human code and learn consciousness, in order to replicate art and music.

 © Copyright 2019 JLA.
 All rights reserved.